White Collar Crime

 James Sullivan graduated from the Trial Lawyers College founded by legendary lawyer Gerry Spence.
 Sullivan has a proven record of defending people from all walks of life, faiths and countries in courts throughout Texas.

-Contact Attorney James Sullivan if you have been charged with a white collar crime in Hempstead, or any of the nearby areas in Texas, including Houston, Cypress, Katy, Spring, Pasadena, Conroe, The Woodlands, Sugar Land, Richmond, Liberty, Pearland or Angleton.
+Contact Attorney James Sullivan if you have been charged with a white collar crime in Hempstead, or any of the nearby areas in Texas, including Houston, Cypress, Katy, Spring, Pasadena, Sugar Land, or Richmond.